 We are a nonprofit citizen organization working to achieve conservation of wetlands through the balance between development and protection of the environment, for the benefit of present and future generations.
 We are located in Ensenada, Baja California, Mexico, and we work mainly in the northwest zone of Mexico.

-Promote and establish a system of preserved wetlands in northwestern Mexico, Led by local communities and through schemes that allow the continuity of the ecological processes and environmental services provided by these ecosystems, for the benefit of present and future generations.
+Promote and establish a system of preserved wetlands in northwestern Mexico, lead by local communities through schemes that allow the continuity of the ecological processes and environmental services provided by these ecosystems, for the benefit of present and future generations.

 Consolidate a system of preserved wetlands in northwestern Mexico.